 July 7: Novavax receives $1.6 billion from US government for 100 million vaccines

-Novavax receives $1.6 billion (€1.4 billion) from the US government for developing a vaccine including a Phase 3 clinical trial; establishing large-scale manufacturing; and delivering 100 million doses of NVX‑CoV2373, its COVID-19 vaccine candidate, as early as late 2020.
+Novavax receives $1.6 billion (€1.4 billion) from the US government for developing a vaccine including a trial, manufacturing and 100 million doses of its vaccine candidate.

 It's part of the US government's Operation Warp Speed, a programme that seeks to begin delivering millions of doses of a safe, effective vaccine for COVID-19 next year.